SuperAI/MVA-Reinforcement-Learning/README.md

 # MVA-Reinforcement-Learning

-Projects of the MVA course "Reinforcement Learning"
+Projects of the MVA course "Reinforcement Learning" (Alessandro Lazaric)